This blog post was originally posted on January 9, 2015, and was updated on January 15, 2020.

 Celebrate Barcelona’s patron saint

 Or, more accurately, one of them.
 Celebrations in honor of the first, La Mercè, take over the city in late September.
 However, if you visit Barcelona in February, you’ll still be able to take part in another round of festivities honoring the second patron saint: Santa Eulalia.
-From February 8–12, 2019, you’ll experience an authentic Catalan street party of epic proportions in and around Plaza Sant Jaume.
+For several unforgettable days, you’ll be able to experience an authentic Catalan street party of epic proportions in and around Plaza Sant Jaume.
 Think folk dancers, fire runs, dragons, and the ever-present castellers (see them in action in the video below!).

 Experience a delicious calçotada